wwtg99/consul_search/README.md

 Create `config.yml` and change values from `config.example.yml`.

-Configuration description please refer to `config.example.yml`
+Configuration description please refer to `config.example.yml`.

+Some command line options will be merged with configuration files, the priority is command line options > configuration file > default value.

 # Usage